InterContinental Bangkok is a five-star luxury hotel in the heart of the city – a perfect choice for first-time Bangkok visitors.

 - Some housekeeping issues

 In my opinion, InterContinental Bangkok is an excellent choice for city travelers, especially if you can get access to the Club InterContinental Lounge.
 If you want the same location, but the budget is limited, there is a highly-ranked Holiday Inn Bangkok just next door.
+Another luxury option would be InterContinental Hua Hin, which is about four-hour taxi drive away.

 Read more InterContinental hotel reviews: